Unemployed rally to demand owed benefits held in Center City

-Unemployed workers and supporters, Philadelphia Unemployment Project, held a rally Wednesday morning outside of Gov. Tom Wolf's local office demanding action to extend unemployment benefits.
+Unemployed workers and supporters in the Philadelphia Unemployment Project held a rally Wednesday morning outside Gov. Tom Wolf's local office demanding action to extend unemployment benefits.

-The organizers say thousands of Pennsylvanians are still waiting to hear back about the benefits they’re already owed.
+The organizers said thousands of Pennsylvanians are still waiting to hear back about the benefits they’re already owed.

-"Arcane rules, unanswered phone lines, and an unresponsive system means that some Pennsylvania workers have already been waiting months to receive their UC or PUA benefits.
-Since mid-January alone, the Philadelphia Unemployment Project has received almost 600 requests for assistance from unemployed Philadelphians having trouble receiving their rightfully earned benefits.
-Most can get no information about their claims from the Labor Department.
-Statewide over 200,000 unemployed claimants are still waiting on a determination on their eligibility, many for months.
-Workers are rallying at Governor Wolf's regional office on Wednesday to demand action.," the Philadelphia Unemployed Project said in a release.
+"Arcane rules, unanswered phone lines, and an unresponsive system means that some Pennsylvania workers have already been waiting months to receive their UC or PUA benefits," the Philadelphia Unemployed Project said in a statement.

+Since mid-January alone, almost 600 unemployed Philadelphians have requested the project's assistance after encountering trouble receiving their benefits, with most unable to get information about their claims from the Labor Department, the organization said.

+Statewide, over 200,000 unemployed claimants are still waiting on a determination on their eligibility, many for months, the statement said.

 (0) comments